re-nft/docs/front/docs/Getting-started/user-experience.md

 Options for a dedicated page are:

-- Your own subdomain
+- Your subdomain
-- Change the purple banner to your own banner
+- Change the purple banner to your banner
 - Your logo

 If you’d like to use a dedicated page, please click [here](contact.md) to reach out to us.